-- 4.1 Transfers of "hard to find" licensed teachers.
-Teachers who have been hired and/or are currently assigned to teaching positions in "hard to find" license areas can be excluded from the transfer process-if there are very few competent teachers of the same licensure available in the employee "market" to fill these positions.
-This lack of availability of replacement teachers will be determined by the Human Resource Department before excluding such teachers from participation in the transfer process.
-If a specific license area is to be excluded or limited, that information, and the reasons for the restriction, will be identified in a report to the Professional Issues Committee (PIC) typically at the January meeting.
-Teachers so affected may transfer to alternative sites only within the identified "hard to find" license areas. - 4.2 Full-Time Equivalent Status Change.
+4.1 Transfers of "hard to find" licensed teachers.
+Teachers who have been hired and/or are currently assigned to teaching positions in "hard to find" license areas can be excluded from the transfer process if there are very few qualified teachers of the same licensure available in the employee "market" to fill these positions.
+This lack of availability of replacement teachers will be determined by the Human Resource Department before excluded or limited, that information, and the reasons for the restriction, will be identified in a report to the Professional Issues Committee (PIC) typically at the January meeting.
+Teachers so affected may transfer to alternative sites only within the identified "hard to find" license areas.

+4.2 Full-Time Equivalent Status Change.
 Teachers who request and for whom the District has granted a status change from full-time to part-time shall be assured a return to an equivalent (full-time) position if the part-time status is maintained for one year or less (unless extended to the end of the school year by the Human Resource Department).
 This provision is void if the teacher is affected by staff reduction process.
 NOTE: The District has no obligation to grant requests for movement from full-time to part-time status.